vmkcom/dropbox-js/guides/getting_started.md

 ## Authentication
-Before you can make any API calls, you need to authenticate your application's user with Dropbox, and have them authorize your apps to access their Dropbox.
+Before you can make any API calls, your users must authorize your application to access their Dropbox.

 This process follows the [OAuth 2.0](http://tools.ietf.org/html/rfc6749) protocol, which entails sending the user to a Web page on `www.dropbox.com`,